Anatomy of a Top CTO: Education & Work Experience, Salary, Essential Traits & Characteristics and More

 • Other Degrees: 3%

 While it may not be a requirement in every case, many organizations require that CTO candidates have a master’s degree, either an MBA or an MA in a relevant field of study such as technology management, computer science, or information technology.
+Earning a master's degree, such as an MBA or a master's in technology management, can provide a competitive advantage for those seeking CTO positions.
 Graduate degrees provide a stronger foundation in business and management, while undergraduate degrees focus more on the basics such as mathematics, programming, and software development.
 In some cases, employers may consider relevant work experience as an alternative to a graduate degree.
 Industry certifications can also give candidates a leg up in the hiring process.

 Crunchbase News analyzed its data to determine the top universities among funded startup CTOs.
 They looked at colleges and universities in the U.S. attended by startup CTOs who work for companies that raised $500,000 or more in funding between August 2017 and August 2019.
 Compared to CEOs and founders, they found that “CTOs are much more likely to graduate from technical universities and other schools renowned for their engineering and computer science departments.”
 According to Crunchbase News’s findings, the top 20 universities for CTOs of venture-backed companies in the U.S. include: